Join the LadVen OS testing programRequest a demo

 Attach Files to a Task

-In LadVen OS, task files store working materials and evidence of the result: briefs, contracts, spreadsheets, screenshots, layouts, final document versions, and other artifacts without which the task is difficult to perform or accept.
+In LadVen OS, task files store working materials and evidence of the result: requirements documents, contracts, spreadsheets, screenshots, layouts, final document versions, and other artifacts without which the task is difficult to perform or accept.

 Use files as part of the working context, not as a general storage area.
 A participant should open the task and quickly understand which materials are needed for work, which files confirm individual steps, and where the final result is stored.